Nowadays there are affiliate travel programs for almost any product, service, or membership!

 This is an amazing aspect because I’ve never seen any other affiliate travel programs give anything for people making free accounts.

-Of course, you get a better commission (20%) if someone purchases a 1-year membership, but they start at €99+.
+Of course, you get a better commission (starting at 20%) if someone purchases a 1-year membership, prices starting at €119.

 Since it’s a bigger purchase, fewer people tend to upgrade their free account.